aptivator/ttt-engine-heuristic-nyc-issue/README.md

 */
 ```

 4. Selects a winning move.
-(In this case, a `move` variable is included, because
+(In this case, `move` and `ch` variables are
-UI or other interface will need to know where to place a winning character).
+included, because UI or other interface will need to know where to place a
+winning character).

 ```js
 let board = [